vicchi/wp-biographia/readme.txt

 1. If you enable the display of the post author's image, make sure avatar support is turned on; from the Dashboard, navigate to Settings / Discussion and ensure that Show Avatars is enabled.

 == Frequently Asked Questions ==

+= Is there a web site for this plugin? =

+Absolutely.
+Go to http://www.vicchi.org/codeage/wp-biographia/ for the latest information.
+There's also the official WordPress plugin directory page at http://wordpress.org/extend/plugins/ and the source for the plugin is on GitHub as well at https://github.com/vicchi/wp-biographia.

+= This plugin looks very much like the WP About Author; what's the connection? =

+WP Biographia is inspired by and based on the WP About Author plugin (http://wordpress.org/extend/plugins/wp-about-author/) by Jon Bishop (http://www.jonbishop.com/).
+Thanks and kudos must go to Jon for writing a well structured, working WordPress plugin released under a software license that enables other plugins such as this one to be written or derived in the first place.
+Jon's written other WordPress plugins as well (http://profiles.wordpress.org/users/JonBishop/); you should take a look.

+= I want to amend/hack/augment this plugin; can I do the same? =

+Totally; like the original plugin by Jon, this plugin is licensed under the GNU General Public License v2 (GPLV2).
+See http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt for the full license terms.

 = Where does the name WP Biographia come from? =